koushikxd/lingo-hackathon/README.md

-# lingo-dev
+# lingo bolt

-Lingo-dev helps you understand and localize GitHub repositories faster.
+Lingo bolt helps you understand and localize GitHub repositories faster.

 You connect your GitHub account, index a repository into a vector database, generate AI onboarding docs for that repo, and translate markdown files into other languages.